Head of ESG Research, Vice President

 “Through diligent analysis that thoughtfully balances key credit factors and proactively focuses on future credit trends, we separate the facts from the rhetoric in a really fragmented market.”

-Emily E. Robare is a vice president and Head of ESG Research on the credit research team within the Investment Research & Strategy department.
-Ms. Robare serves as a member of the Investment Committee.
+Emily E. Robare is a vice president and head of ESG (environmental, social, and governance) research on the credit research team within the Investment Research & Strategy department.
+Ms. Robare also serves as a member of the Investment Committee.
 As head of ESG research, Ms. Robare leads our sustainability and ESG research efforts, including integration of ESG risk factors into credit analysis for all bond holdings.
-In addition, she is responsible for conducting credit research on potential bond purchases and surveillance on existing portfolios, tracking state budgets and legislation, writing credit research reports, carrying out internal credit studies, and other related duties of the credit research team.
+In addition, she is responsible for conducting credit research on potential bond purchases and surveillance on existing portfolios, tracking pension updates and trends, writing credit research reports, and other related duties of the credit research team.

 Ms. Robare earned a master’s degree in public policy and management from the Heinz College at Carnegie Mellon University and a bachelor’s degree in biology from Grinnell College.